-The K-2 unit, “What can we do to keep our community healthy?” will be available on Wednesday, September 30 and the 3-5 unit, “How can we make decisions to care for ourselves, our families, and our communities?” have been updated and improved after the field test and are available for download.
+Both the K-2 unit, “What can we do to keep our community healthy?” and the 3-5 unit, “How can we make decisions to care for ourselves, our families, and our communities?” have been updated and improved after the field test and are available for download.
 These units were developed in partnership with NextGen Science Storylines (at Northwestern University), Learning in Places (at Northwestern University and University of Washington), and current classroom teachers from across the country.

 The COVID-19 pandemic is a clear example of how science and society are connected, and these units explore how different communities are impacted by the virus through the lens of historical inequities in society.
 These multidisciplinary units include integrated social-emotional learning and supports for teachers and families in addressing these emotional topics.